 No. A home visit is needed to identify the best person to take responsibility for giving this child’s antiretroviral treatment.

-The parents of an eight-year-old child with stage 4 HIV infection are referred for education and counselling in preparation for the child’s antiretroviral treatment.
+The parents of an 8 year old child with stage 4 HIV infection are referred for education and counselling in preparation for the child’s antiretroviral treatment.
 They are anxious that the treatment is started as soon as possible and are willing to be actively involved in the care needed.

 The parents need to understand what HIV infection is and what treatment is needed.
 They must be able to recognise the drugs to be used and know how to give them correctly.
 They should also know what side effects to look for and what common HIV-associated infections may occur.
 They must understand the importance of excellent adherence.